 We do not utilize TSR or net loss in our executive compensation program.
 However, we do utilize several other performance measures to align executive compensation with our performance.
 As described in more detail above in the section "Company Performance Highlights" and "2022 Base Salary and Bonus", our named executive officers are eligible to receive compensation that consists in part of annual performance-based cash bonuses that are designed to (i) provide appropriate incentives to our executives to achieve defined annual corporate goals and (ii) reward our executives for individual achievement towards these goals.
-Additionally, we view equity awards, which are an integral part of our executive compensation program, as reflective of Company performance because, despite not being directly tied to TSR, they provide value if the market price of our common stock increases, and if the executive officers' interests with those of our stockholders by providing a continuing financial incentive to maximize long-term value for our stockholders and by encouraging our executive officers to continue in our employment for the long-term.
+Additionally, we view equity awards, which are an integral part of our executive compensation program, as reflective of Company performance because, despite not being directly tied to TSR, they provide value if the market price of our common stock increases, and if the executive officer continues in our employment over the vesting period.
+These equity awards strongly align our executive officers' interests with those of our stockholders by providing a continuing financial incentive to maximize long-term value for our stockholders and by encouraging our executive officers to continue in our employment for the long-term.